sean-seah/HPDP/2526/project/p1/SparklingSparkmind/readme.md

 | Raw records collected | 120,000+ |
 | Cleaned records (final dataset) | 112,499 |

-As shown in Table 1, only a small share of records were dropped, mostly duplicates and listings missing salary data — a sign the crawler was extracting fields accurately from the start.
+As shown in Table 1, only a small share of records were dropped, mostly duplicates and listings missing salary data.
+This is a sign the crawler was extracting fields accurately from the start.

 ## 8. Optimization Techniques

 Three approaches were implemented and benchmarked on the same analysis workflow (filter valid salaries → engineer `salary_gap`/`gap_percentage` → aggregate by location and contract type):

-1. **Pandas (Baseline)** — standard single-threaded processing, used as the reference point.
+1. **Pandas (Baseline)**: standard single-threaded processing, used as the reference point.
-2. **Multiprocessing (Joblib, loky backend)** — splits the dataset into chunks and processes them across multiple CPU cores in parallel.
+2. **Multiprocessing (Joblib, loky backend)**: splits the dataset into chunks and processes them across multiple CPU cores in parallel.
-3. **Polars** — a Rust-based dataframe library using lazy evaluation, where the whole query plan is optimized before running once.
+3. **Polars**: a Rust-based dataframe library using lazy evaluation, where the whole query plan is optimized before running once.

 ## 9. Performance Evaluation